big, dumb plane. WHOLE new world.

 — Teen.
 A security guard on the block.
 An aspiring policeman.
 More reserved.

 — 80s.
 A bartender at “The Lime Tree.”
-He used to build ships; he’s a charming guy.
+Used to build ships.
+A charming guy.

 — 50s.
 A hustler and a frequent taxi driver for the hotel.
 Spiritual; strange.